Hockey Gods

 Uploaded By: PRESIDENT on January 16th, 2015

-Brian Roy "Spinner" Spencer - Born September 3, 1949 in Fort St. James, British Columbia – Died June 3, 1988 in Riviera Beach, Florida, was a Canadian professional Ice Hockey player.
+Brian Roy "Spinner" Spencer - Born September 3, 1949 in Fort St. James, British Columbia – Died June 3, 1988 in Riviera Beach, Florida, was a Canadian/American Ice Hockey left winger.

-After several seasons with Toronto and the New York Islanders, Spencer was acquired by the Buffalo Sabres.
+After 2 seasons with Toronto, the New York Islanders picked Spencer in the NHL expansion draft in June 1972.
+Spencer was then acquired by the Buffalo Sabres in March 1974.
 Spencer had his best offensive production in a Sabres uniform when he scored 41 points (12 goals, 29 assists) in 1974–75.
 Spencer played well in Buffalo and was extremely popular with the fans at Buffalo's Memorial Auditorium.
 His hustle, aggressive play, and hitting ability was something the fans admired.
 Spencer developed into a solid two-way player.
 He would however be dealt to the Pittsburgh Penguins in September 1977.

 His offensive production declined as he took on the role of a checking forward with the Penguins.
-Spencer's last NHL season came in 1978–79 when he played seven games for Pittsburgh.
+Spencer's last NHL game came in October 1978, after he played 7 games for Pittsburgh.
 He then finished his playing career in the AHL (Binghamton, Springfield and Hershey) and retired after the 1979–80 season.

 Spencer was survived by five children from two marriages, and his twin brother, Byron.